haiffy420/e-KMS-Lansia/README.md

 # e-KMS-Lansia
 A project requested by one of the teacher in my college.

 ![Preview](https://github.com/haiffy420/e-KMS-Lansia/blob/main/ekms.PNG)

+# How to open this project
+1. Install XAMPP
+2. Download the source-code
+3. Extract the source-code to your XAMPP htdocs folder
+4. Create and upload the database "silansia.sql" to phpmyadmin

 # Login details
 Administrator:
 username: admin